markuskimius/jsonexpr/js/README.md

-# jsonexpr for Javascript
+# JSONexpr for Javascript

-This document describes using jsonexpr with Javascript.
+This document describes using JSONexpr with Javascript.
-For the language overview, see the [main page](https://github.com/markuskimius/jsonexpr).
+For the language overview, see the [main page](../README.md).

 ## Example